wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.4 =
+= 1.0.5 =
-New: Russian translation, thanks to Valery Ryaboshapko
+New: Japanese translation, thanks to stranger-jp